When Creating A Measure What Formula Language Do You Use

 • Calculated Columns vs. Measures: DAX distinguishes between calculated columns and measures.
 Calculated columns are computed at the time of data refresh and stored in the data model, increasing the size of the model.
 Measures, on the other hand, are calculated dynamically at query time and are generally preferred for performance reasons, especially with large datasets.

 • Relational Data Model: DAX is designed to work with relational data models, where tables are linked through relationships.
-This allows DAX to navigate and aggregate data across multiple tables, creating powerful insights from connected datasets.
+This allows DAX to manage and aggregate data across multiple tables, creating powerful insights from connected datasets.

 Example DAX Measure: